cs3216/cs3216.github.io/coursework/facebook/index.md

 ideas in place, then push it out immediately for users to try it out.
-Keep an open channel of communication with your users (use Facebook's forum functionality and your application page's wall and Facebook's user feedback/rating mechanism.)
+Keep an open channel of communication with your users (use Facebook's forum functionality and your application page's wall and Facebook's user feedback/rating mechanism).
 Note that this does not mean just sitting there and reading your users' responses: interact with them, ask them for suggestions and feedback, actively respond to their issues, and fix bugs that they report.
 Then, *incrementally improve your application